robburger/terraform-pr-commenter/README.md

 ## Summary

-This Docker-based GitHub Action is designed to work in tandem with [hashicorp/setup-terraform](https://github.com/hashicorp/setup-terraform) with the wrapper enabled, taking the output from a `fmt`, `init`, `plan` or `validate`, formatting it and adding it to a pull request.
+This Docker-based GitHub Action is designed to work in tandem with [hashicorp/setup-terraform](https://github.com/hashicorp/setup-terraform) with the **wrapper enabled**, taking the output from a `fmt`, `init`, `plan` or `validate`, formatting it and adding it to a pull request.
 Any previous comments from this Action are removed to keep the PR timeline clean.

+> The `terraform_wrapper` needs to be set to `true` (which is already the default) for the `hashicorp/setup-terraform` step as it enables the capturing of `stdout`, `stderr` and the `exitcode`.

 Support (for now) is [limited to Linux](https://help.github.com/en/actions/creating-actions/about-actions#types-of-actions) as Docker-based GitHub Actions can only be used on Linux runners.